US High Speed Rail Association Map

 Difference-making HSR & Regional Rail Projects

-The BIL allocates $26.4 billion to Federal Railroads from October 2024 to September 2026.
-Trump can continue the annual $4.7 billion Federal Railroads budget for 2 years.
+The BIL is slated to grant $26.4 billion to Federal Railroads from October 2024 to September 2026.
+If he ignores pettiness with Democratic governors, Trump can continue the annual $4.7 billion Federal Railroads budget for 2 years.
 The $26.4 billion + $9.4 billion would sum to about $36 billion/2 years.
-He can also lead Republicans to boost the FY 2027 and FY 2028 Federal Railroad budgets each to $26 billion.
-His Federal Transit Administration (FTA) can prioritize $8 billion/4 years towards over/underpass projects for specific upgrades shared by Regional Rail & Commuter Rail.
-Trump can focus that $98 billion ($36 billion/2 years + $54 billion/4 years + $8 billion/ 4 years) on 7 difference-making projects that establish a larger HSR & Regional Rail legacy for him than for Biden:
+He can also lead Republicans to boost the FY 2027 and FY 2028 Federal Railroad budgets to $26 billion each.
+His Federal Transit Administration (FTA) can prioritize $8 billion/4 years towards over/underpass projects shared by HSR, Amtrak Regional Rail and Commuter Rail.

 YouTube video